 - Resume (pdf format)

-- In your email or as an attached pdf, briefly describe your experience building web apps and what you’re hoping to learn more about, and contribute to, at Technovation
+- In your email or as an attached pdf, briefly describe your experience building web apps and why you want to join Technovation

 Optionally, you may also include: